JNCC is the public body that advises the UK Government and devolved administrations on UK-wide and international nature

 We run a webcast series 'JNCC Science Talks'.
-For this we collect the personal data of presenters and attendees in order to run the event and provide information on forthcoming events (run on twice monthly basis) in line with our public task.
+For this we collect the personal data of presenters and attendees in order to run the event and provide information on forthcoming events (run on a twice-monthly basis) in line with our public task.
 Personal data will not be shared with any other organisation except as a legal requirement and will not be transferred outside of the EU.
 However a recording of the webinar may be published, along with the name and contact details of presenters where consent has been given.
 JNCC uses GoToWebinar and may use the analytics generated by GoToWebinar to develop future events.

-We sometimes undertake public consultations in order to support our work and functions (ie our public task; e.g. public consultation on the JNCC guidelines for minimising the risk of injury to marine mammals from geophysical surveys).
+We sometimes undertake public consultations in order to support our work and functions (i.e. our public task; for example public consultation on the JNCC guidelines for minimising the risk of injury to marine mammals from geophysical surveys).
 If you respond to these consultations we will keep your contact details and response in order to assess the proposal and will contact you if we have any queries.
 In some cases, we may need to share your response with a government department or organisation or other partner.
 Where this will be necessary we will make it clear in advance.
 If we are running the consultation on behalf of another organisation we will retain the data for as long as instructed.
-If it is however a JNCC consultation we will keep your data for one year after the consultation has closed.
+If it is a JNCC consultation we will keep your data for one year after the consultation has closed.
 In some cases, it may be necessary to keep your personal data on our systems for a longer period of time.

 Provision of advice on fisheries management

 We provide advice on fisheries management under the EU Regulation 2017/1004.
 We receive Fisheries Vessel Monitoring Data from the Marine Management Organisation for this purpose.
-We will review the data regularly, will delete it when no longer required and will not use it for any other purpose and will not share it with any other organisation.
+We will review the data regularly, will delete it when no longer required, will not use it for any other purpose, and will not share it with any other organisation.